otomato-gh/istio.workshop/slides/istio/servicemesh.md

 A network of lightweight, centrally configurable proxies taking care of inter-service traffic.

-The puprpose of these proxies is to solve the application networking challenges.
+The purpose of these proxies is to solve the application networking challenges.

 They make application networking: